arun-stephen/order-service/README.md

   - Finally, verify all our code changes are sync with GitHub remote repository

 ### Configuring the CodeBuild and Deployment to AWS
+- Configure Elastic Beanstalk configuration
+  - Login to `AWS console` and search for `Elastic Beanstalk` to create the application environment
+  - Click on `Create Application` and give the name as `order-service` and select the platform as `Java`
+  - Click on `Create environment` to create environment for order-service application
 - Configure Code Build pipeline configuration
   - Login to `AWS console` and search for `Code Pipeline` and select to configure the code pipeline
   - Given the new code pipeline name and leave all other values as default.
 If required then change the same